Paradox Interactive: Intellectual property acquisitions

 In January 2019, Paradox acquired the intellectual property rights to the Prison Architect series from developer Introversion Software, with plans to continue to expand more games in the same theme.
-Introversion had stated they had taken the series as far as they could and believed that Paradox's purchase would ultimately help the series in the future.
+Introversion had stated it had taken the series as far as it could and believed that Paradox's purchase would ultimately help the series in the future.

 In March 2022, Paradox acquired Academia: School Simulator from Squeaky Wheel Studio.